 Hard hats are mandatory.

-On six nights you will stay in six-person teepees (two people sharing).
-You will be provided with a sleeping cot and blankets, but you will need to take your own sleeping bag.
+On six nights you stay in six-person teepees (two people sharing).
+You are provided with a sleeping cot and blankets, but you will need to take your own sleeping bag.

-At the end of your trail you will have two nights in a semi-permanent ger camp, Jalman Meadows.
+At the end of your trail you have two nights in a semi-permanent ger camp at Jalman Meadows.

 Washing facilities are limited and you are asked to bring only biodegradable toiletries.
 There is also a toilet tent erected in camp.